Petaluma, California: History

 According to the Army Museum at the Presidio, San Francisco, Petaluma was relatively unharmed during the San Francisco earthquake of April 18, 1906, due to significant stable bedrock underlying the region.
 As one of the few communities in the region left standing after the earthquake, Petaluma was the staging point for most Sonoma County rescue and relief efforts.

-Petaluma is today the location of many distinguished, well-preserved pre-1906 buildings and Victorian homes on the western side of the river.
+There are extant pre-1906 buildings and Victorian homes on the western side of the river.
 The downtown area has suffered many river floods over the years and during the Depression commerce declined.
 A lack of funds prevented the demolition of the old homes and buildings.
-In the 1960s there was a counter-culture migration out of San Francisco into Marin County and southern Sonoma County, looking for inexpensive housing in a less urban environment.
-The old Victorian, Queen Anne and Eastlake style houses were restored.
+In the 1960s there was a counterculture migration out of San Francisco into Marin County and southern Sonoma County, in search of inexpensive housing in a less urban environment.
+The old Victorian, Queen Anne and Eastlake-style houses were restored.
 Historic iron-front buildings in the downtown commercial district were also rescued.
-Traffic and new home development for the most part was rerouted to the east of downtown by the construction of the 101 freeway.
+Traffic and new home development for the most part was rerouted to the east of downtown by the construction of Highway 101.

 The first official airmail flight took place in 1911, when Fred Wiseman carried a handful of mail from Petaluma to Santa Rosa, including letters from Petaluma postmaster John E. Olmstead and the mayor of Petaluma.
 Wiseman's plane ended up in the National Air and Space Museum.

 There was a substantial influx of Jewish residents to the area in the first three decades of the 20th century.
 Most of the settlers were secular Eastern European Jews; they founded today's B'nai Israel Jewish Center as a secular Jewish community center with no rabbi and only a small area for prayer.
 The community became active in the poultry industry, and some settlers joined the local labor movement and participated in leftist political organizing, leading to significant conflicts between integrationists who aimed to quietly integrate into Petaluma society and socialists who hoped to change it.

-With its large stock of historic buildings, Petaluma has been used as the filming location for numerous movies set in the 1940s, '50s, and '60s (see list of movies below).
+With its large stock of historic buildings, Petaluma has been used as the filming location for numerous movies set in the 1940s through the 1960s (see list of movies below).
 The historic McNear Building is a common film location.